A Lifetime of

 by Angeline Larimer

-A story about a patriarch’s military past finally giving him permission to move on, and his complicated family that is so not ready to lose him.
+A story about a grandfather’s military past finally giving him permission to move on, and his complicated family that is so not ready to lose him.

 This play was commissioned by the Myles & Peg Brand Fellowship in Bioethics, intended to be a vehicle for public health, focusing on the opioid crisis of 2015, and end of life choices for the terminally ill.
 Also explores Vietnam War veteran PTSD, infertility and paternity choice, childhood trauma, disability stigmas, and a celebration of the medicinal effects of music.